 What's the best age to start?

 All children are different, and are ready to start learning at different ages.
-I teach from age 6 and above as a general rule.
+Louise teachers from age 5 and above as a general rule.
 For children younger than this, you can still encourage them to have a go at home, and play around with things like high and low notes, making different sounds and the patterns on the keyboard.
 Lots of singing and familiarity with songs will help when they are ready to start with learning the piano more formally.

-There is no upper age limit to start learning, and I teach many children and teens as well as adults.
+There is no upper age limit to start learning, and Louise teaches many adult students.